simone-mordue/mallet/README.md

-This is a test to run an SDG classifier using Mallet Go to SDGclassy-master for Marcelo's model
+This is a test to run an SDG classifier using Mallet

+Use Infer-SDG_scores.Rmd for Marcelo's LDA model

+To try additional .pdf files - save them into PDF_tests folder